[Updated July 25, 2023]

 Whether it’s a procedure code visible in the patient’s address block on a billing statement or envelope or a medical center inadvertently disclosing treatment dates and balances due in patient bills sent to unverified addresses, the result is the same…HIPAA violation.

-HIPAA violations involving patient billing and other financial communications happen every day.
+HIPAA violations involving medical billing and other financial communications happen every day.
 Patient financial correspondence is absolutely protected health information (PHI) under HIPAA because it contains health information linked to individual identifiers.
 Every precaution should be made to keep these communications safe, yet healthcare data breaches, both deliberate and accidental, are skyrocketing ‒ along with penalties for violations.

 None of us can afford to get this wrong.
 Protecting patient information is the law, and it’s the right thing to do.